-It’s important to note that there’s nothing currently available which can promise to STOP myopia progression in children.
-The current research and available options can work to SLOW DOWN myopia progression – by about a third to a half on average, depending on the option selected and your child’s individual factors.
+It’s important to note that there’s nothing currently available which can promise to STOP myopia worsening in children (also called myopia progression).
+The current research and available options can work to SLOW DOWN myopia worsening – by about a third to a half on average, depending on the option selected and your child’s individual factors.

 Generally, the younger a child is, the faster their myopia will progress.
 Especially under the age of 10, it’s realistic to expect your child’s myopia to still progress a little, even if they are under the best myopia management care.
 You can read more about this in the blog on when to start and when to stop myopia management.

 Sometimes, though, a child’s myopia will progress faster than expected, even when a myopia control treatment option has been prescribed.
 There are many reasons why this can occur – here are some considerations and things to discuss with your child’s eye care professional.

 Remember that research results report averages; your child may be one who falls above the average in terms of myopia progression.
 Perhaps your child should be prescribed a stronger dosage of atropine eye drops, or changed from spectacle to contact lens options to increase the effectiveness of the treatment.

 Perhaps your child isn’t wearing their spectacles or contact lenses enough, or having long breaks from wearing them over school holidays.
 Perhaps they’re blinking out the atropine eye drop and it’s not absorbing onto the eye.
 It’s important to investigate the reasons why with your eye care practitioner, to determine a successful strategy moving forward.